tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 This tutorial will make a simple Angular CRUD--CREATE, READ, UPDATE, DELETE--app that uses Google's Firebase Firestore cloud database, plus we'll make an OBSERVE to display realtime updates.

 This project uses Angular 14, AngularFire 7.4, and Firestore Web version 9 (modular).

+Firestore Web version 9 is a big advance.
+Load time is reduced by as much as 80%.
+I like that the documentation is written with `async await` instead of promises.

 I assume that you know the basics of Angular (nothing advanced is required).
 No CSS or styling is taught.

 I expect that you'll read this tutorial with a second window open to the [Firebase documentation](https://firebase.google.com/docs/firestore) and the [AngularFire documentation](https://github.com/angular/angularfire).
 I'll try to let you know which page of the Firebase documentation to open for each section of this tutorial.
 This stuff changes, especially AngularFire.
 Make a pull request if something in this tutorial is out of date.